How to write and style content for Acas.

 Use 'holiday entitlement', not 'annual leave', as the default term.

 Use 'holiday entitlement' to refer to statutory holiday entitlement.
-If referring to non-statutory holiday entitlement, follow the enhanced and contractual holiday entitlement pattern.
+If referring to non-statutory holiday entitlement, follow the enhanced and contractual entitlements content pattern.

-You can use slightly different language if the context requires it.
+You can use slightly different language if you need to.
 For example:

-• just 'holiday' when referring to the generic concept of holiday, for example 'taking holiday'
+- just 'holiday' when referring to the general concept of holiday, for example 'taking holiday'

-• just 'holiday' where it's clear from the preceding content that you mean 'holiday entitlement', to avoid repetition
+- just 'holiday' where it's clear that you mean 'holiday entitlement', to avoid repetition

 hybrid working